-Acquiring customers is expensive, so once you have them, you want to retain them and see how they’re impacting your lifetime customer value and profitability.
-Depending on your business there are two metrics to look at to give you a glimpse on our customer loyalty - Retention Rate and Repurchase Rate.
+Acquiring customers is expensive, so once you have them, you want to keep them coming back for more purchases.
+It's essential to measure their impact on your customer lifetime value (LTV) and profitability.
+Depending on your business, there are two important metrics to look at that give you a view into your customer loyalty: Retention Rate and Repurchase Rate.

 The Customer Retention Rate answers the question: how many of your customers are you retaining over time?

-The first month is always 100% retention.
-It’s the amount of people you acquired that month, so these are obviously retained.
-But after each calendar month, how many customers came back and made yet another purchase?
+In Peel, the first month is always 100% retention.
+This matches the amount of customers you acquired that month, so these are considered "retained."
+After each calendar month, how many customers came back and made yet another purchase?
 If they came in month 4, Peel considers them not churned in month 1, 2, 3.
-So the numbers go up to the left as time goes on if people from that cohort come back and repurchase.
+So, the numbers go up to the left as time goes on if people from that cohort come back and repurchase.

 Check out Peel’s demo to see the Retention Rate metric in action.

-It will show you the number or the percentage of customers, per cohort, who made a subsequent purchase, and after which month.
-The metric is cumulative, so the percentage only increases, but you can see the increase month over month.
+Repurchase rate will show you the number or the percentage of customers, per cohort, who made a subsequent purchase, and after which month.
+The metric is cumulative, so the percentage only increases, which you can see month over month.
 As time goes on, the repurchase rate of the later months(the right-most columns) should increase or plateau as customers of each cohort have had more time to make new purchases.